jellaharshith/Legalish/supabase/functions/chat-with-document/README.md

 # Chat with Document Edge Function

-This Supabase Edge Function enables multi-turn conversations about legal documents using Google Gemini 1.5 Pro via the Pica API.
+This Supabase Edge Function enables multi-turn conversations about legal documents using OpenAI GPT-4 via the Pica API.

 ## Features